 New economy, new challenges

 It's tempting to say that child labour in China is an outdated issue, at least when you look at the share of the population affected by the problem.
-Child labour is largely banned and very limited, however lately it has emerged again in certain factories that manufacture electronic products, for Samsung or Apple for example.
+Child labour is largely banned and very limited, however lately it has emerged again in a few factories that manufacture electronic products, for Samsung or Apple for example.

-The evolution of child labor in China
+The evolution of child labour in China

-A matter of education and propaganda, …
+A matter of political will...

 A good way to understand the evolution of child labour in China is to compare it to its neighbour, India.
 In the mid-20th century, both countries had a similar problem: too few of their children were attending primary school.
-Where the Chinese state has been a lot more efficient than India was in the implementation of a policy promoting universal education for all Chinese kids.
+Where the Chinese state has been a lot more efficient was in the implementation of a policy promoting universal primary education.

 … As well as culture and jobs

-Finally, the fact that the Chinese state was providing jobs and food for everyone (set aside the years of famine) meant that the work of the parents alone was enough to feed their family.
+Finally, the fact that the Chinese state was providing jobs and food for everyone (set aside the years of famine!) meant that the work of the parents alone was enough to feed their family.
 Hence the children could go to school, instead of having to help make ends meet.
 The best way to end the problem is indeed to make sure that the parents are earning enough to feed every mouth under their roof.
 Otherwise there’s no point in building schools, since the kids will most likely stay at home to help make ends meet.

-Post 1979 - the role of educated parents
+The role of educated parents post-1979

 The new face child